galaxyproject/galaxy-hub/content/news/2024-07-11-RSEc-CoDex/index.md

 <img src="./rsec.svg" style="max-width: 400px" alt="RSEc" />

-The [ELIXIR Research Software Ecosystem (RSEc)](https://research-software-ecosystem.github.io/index) is supported and coordinated by ELIXIR Europe.
+The [ELIXIR Research Software Ecosystem (RSEc)](https://research-software-ecosystem.github.io/index) is supported and coordinated by [ELIXIR Europe](https://elixir-europe.org/).
 It makes use of a sophisticated CI architecture that collects metadata for research software metadata, providing a unified resource for researchers.

-The RSEc collects currently metadata from bio.tools, Bioconda, BioContainers, Debian Med, Galaxy CoDex, OpenEBench, and WorkflowHub available in the [Content repositroy](https://github.com/research-software-ecosystem/content).
+The RSEc collects metadata from [bio.tools](https://bio.tools), [Bioconda](https://bioconda.github.io/), BioContainers, [Debian Med](https://www.debian.org/devel/debian-med/index.de.html), [Galaxy CoDex](https://github.com/galaxyproject/galaxy_codex),
+[OpenEBench](https://openebench.bsc.es), and [WorkflowHub](https://workflowhub.eu/) available in the [Content repositroy](https://github.com/research-software-ecosystem/content).
 More information about the sources can be found [here](https://research-software-ecosystem.github.io/sources).

 The CI architecture is [openly available](https://github.com/research-software-ecosystem/utils) and can be adapted and leveraged to integrate other metadata sources as well.
-Recently the architecture was extended to also include metadata provided by the Galaxy Codex.
+Recently, the architecture was extended to include Galaxy Codex's metadata.

-The CI bots perform the following tasks on a weekly basis:
+The CI bots perform the following tasks weekly:

 * Downloads dumps of all meta sources into the content repository
-* Stores the meta data entries of each tool from all sources into a dedicated folder in the content repository
+* Stores the metadata entries of each tool from all sources into a dedicated folder in the content repository

 <img src="./CI_01.png" style="max-width: 400px" alt="CI" />

 ## The Galaxy Codex

 [Galaxy Communities Dock aka Galaxy Codex](https://github.com/galaxyproject/galaxy_codex) is a catalog of Galaxy resources (tools, training, workflows) that can be filtered for any community.
-In this blog post we only cover the tool aspect of the catalog since this is used as source for the contribution of Galaxy to the RSEc.
+In this blog post, we only cover the tool aspect of the catalog since this is used as the source for the contribution of Galaxy to the RSEc.

 ### Tool metadata collection